-3.1.2.
-Availability
+3.1.2 Availability

 This CEMP will be available to all personnel and subcontractors via Downer's Project document control management system.
 It is the responsibility of Downer to ensure all personnel and subcontractors have access to the Project's CEMP.
 An electronic version of the CEMP will be made available on the project website, in accordance with CoA B14.
-The project website can be at: https://www.downergroup.com/sydney-metro-environmental-documents.
-Superseded versions of the plan can be found at: downergroup.com/sydney-metro-archive.
+The project website is: Sydney Metro Stations - DT Infrastructure